IMG_20220524_083049_1

 Starting in May, passengers flying with U.S. airlines who are restricted from travel due to government mandates or a medical diagnosis of a serious communicable disease will also receive a credit.
 This airline credit will remain valid for five years, though airlines may ask for documentation.
 This rule offers future protection for those unable to travel due to health or regulatory reasons, adding an extra layer of peace of mind.

-Within the European Union Here are the laws (<–click official link) and bagged a few hundred dollars on my last trip knowing the laws!
+Within the European Union, here are the laws (<–click official link), and I bagged a few hundred dollars on my last trip, knowing the laws!

 EU air passenger rights apply: